 Hello, I’m Ingrid.
 I offer counselling during the day and evening in Portishead BS20 and in central Bristol BS1 and BS3.
-Having worked in mental health and wellbeing all my life I have many years experience and would be pleased to meet you for an initial session to find out what you are looking for and if I can help.
+I have worked in mental health all my life.
+Areas of special interest include identity and loss, mixed heritage and the impact of boarding school and other forms of family separation.

 My approach to counselling is to help you work through your difficulties and uncover the meaning that may be hiding underneath - perhaps a need to stand up for yourself, to express parts of you that have remained hidden, to be allowed the feelings you have had to cover over for so long.
 By untangling the threads and feeling into what is really going on for us, paradoxically we are freed up to feel differently about ourselves.

 This can help with a wide range of issues, such as:

 - Anxiety, anger, lack of confidence and self esteem

 - Exhaustion, depression, lack of motivation

 - Loss of direction / sense of meaning